Communication-Efficient Multimodal Federated Learning: Joint Modality and Client Selection: Formulation and Methodology

 where $\varphi^k_m$ is the Shapley value of input modality $m$, $\mathcal{Y}$ is a subset of $\widehat{\mathbb{Y}}^k$ excluding modality $m$, and $\omega^k(\mathcal{Y})$ is the predicted value using only modalities in set $\mathcal{Y}$.
 For all modalities, we assess the magnitude of each Shapley value by taking its absolute value and construct the following set:

-\textbf{Modality Model Size (Communication Overhead).} Given modality models with parameters $\Theta^k = \{\theta^k_1, \theta^k_2, \ldots, \theta^k_{M_k}\}$, the communication overhead for each modality model is directly proportional to the model size given by
+\textbf{Modality Encoder Size (Communication Overhead).} Given modality encoders with parameters $\Theta^k = \{\theta^k_1, \theta^k_2, \ldots, \theta^k_{M_k}\}$, the communication overhead for each modality encoder is directly proportional to the model size given by

-\textbf{Recency.} Our primary aim with the recency metric is to encourage clients to update a specific modality model to the server.
-This is to ensure that the mmFedMC framework doesn't overly prioritize data modalities that are more easily obtainable, possess simpler data structures, or have conspicuous features, thus sidelining the diversity of other data modalities.
+\textbf{Recency.} Our primary aim with the recency metric is to encourage clients to update a specific modality encoder to the server.
+This is to ensure that the MFedMC framework doesn't overly prioritize data modalities that are more easily obtainable, possess simpler data structures, or have conspicuous features, thus sidelining the diversity of other data modalities.
 To encapsulate the concept of recency in our model, we denote $\mathcal{T}^k_m$ as:

-where $t = 1, 2, \dots, T$ represents the current communication round, and $t^k_m$ indicates the communication round during which the modality model from modality $m$ of client $k$ was last uploaded.
+where $t = 1, 2, \dots, T$ represents the current communication round, and $t^k_m$ indicates the communication round during which the modality encoder from modality $m$ of client $k$ was last uploaded.

-\textbf{Priority (Composite Score).} Considering the impact of the modality model, as quantified by the Shapley value, the communication overhead as characterized by the modality model size, and the timeliness of model updates captured by the recency, we propose priority $P$ as a composite score.
+\textbf{Priority (Composite Score).} Considering the impact of the modality encoder, as quantified by the Shapley value, the communication overhead as characterized by the modality encoder size, and the timeliness of model updates captured by the recency, we propose priority $P$ as a composite score.
 To derive the priority, we proceed with individual normalization for each criterion:

 where $\tilde{\varphi}^k_m$ represents the normalized Shapley Value, $|\tilde{\theta}^k_m|$ denotes the normalized communication overhead, and $\tilde{\mathcal{T}}^k_m$ indicates the normalized recency.
-With a focus on identifying modality models for server communication, we devise the priority $P^k_m$ for each modality and the corresponding set $\mathcal{P}^k$ to determine whether modality models should be sent to the server.
+With a focus on identifying modality encoders for server communication, we devise the priority $P^k_m$ for each modality and the corresponding set $\mathcal{P}^k$ to determine whether modality encoders should be sent to the server.
 They are formulated as:

-where $\alpha_s$ and $\alpha_c$ are the predetermined metric weights, satisfying $\alpha_s + \alpha_c = 1$.
+where $\alpha_s$, $\alpha_c$, and $\alpha_r$ are the predetermined metric weights, satisfying $\alpha_s + \alpha_c + \alpha_r = 1$.
 Naturally, a modality with the maximal priority is considered optimal.

-\textbf{Modality Selection.} To streamline our decision-making, we focus on modalities with scores among the top-$\gamma$ priority:
+\textbf{Modality Selection.} To streamline our decision-making, we focus on modalities with the highest $\gamma$ priorities:

 Hence, the selected modality set of client $k$ becomes: